ChainSafe/lodestar/docs/usage/local.md

 Also, take note that the values of `--genesisValidators` and `--genesisTime` must be the same as the ones passed to the first node in other for the two nodes to have the same beacon chain.

-Finally `port` and `api.rest.port` are supplied since the default values will already be in use by the first node.
+Finally `--port` and `--api.rest.port` are supplied since the default values will already be in use by the first node.

+The `--network.connectToDiscv5Bootnodes` flags needs to be set to true as this is needed to allow connection to boot enrs on local devnet.
+The exact enr of node to connect to is then supplied via the `--network.discv5.bootEnrs` flag.

 Once the second node starts, you should see an output similar to the following in either of the terminals: